- Our Work

 - Reports and Publications

 Over the past several decades, the Government of Vietnam has made remarkable strides in improving the health of the country’s citizens.
 However, public health concerns have the potential to threaten sustained economic progress.
-The emergence of drug-resistant tuberculosis, ongoing outbreaks of highly pathogenic influenza in animals and humans, the continued threat of the HIV epidemic moving from a concentrated to a generalized epidemic in most-affected provinces, fragile health systems, and human resource constraints could limit Vietnam’s continued growth.
+The emergence of drug-resistant tuberculosis, ongoing outbreaks of highly pathogenic influenza in animals and humans, the continued threat of the HIV epidemic among key populations, fragile health systems and human resource constraints could limit Vietnam’s continued growth.
 Additionally, limited health services for vulnerable groups, including ethnic minorities, have led to significant gaps in service delivery, resulting in lower health indicators and reduced economic opportunities.

 - USAID's support in combating highly pathogenic avian influenza has helped reduce the number of bird flu outbreaks in Vietnam from almost 2,000 in 2005 to under 50 in 2011.